 Are you MACRA Ready?
 Explore Quality Reporting Options for MACRA in 2017

 Physician anesthesiologists and their practices looking at reporting solutions for 2017 will continue to find the Anesthesia Quality Institute’s National Anesthesia Clinical Outcomes Registry (NACOR) well positioned to meet their needs.
-Later this year, AQI NACOR will submit a self-nomination to continue designation as a Qualified Registry (QR) and a Qualified Clinical Data Registry (QCDR) for practices participating in the Medicare Access and CHIP Reauthorization Act (MACRA) Quality Payment Program in 2017.
+AQI NACOR submitted a self-nomination to continue its designation as a Qualified Registry (QR) and a Qualified Clinical Data Registry (QCDR) for practices participating in the Medicare Access and CHIP Reauthorization Act (MACRA) Quality Payment Program in 2017.

 What solutions are being offered?

-- Individual and NEW for 2017 Group Practice Reporting Options
+- Reporting Options: Individual and NEW for 2017 Group Practice Reporting Option (GPRO)

 - Quality measure submission for more than 20 MIPS measures